 - play a role in mitigating or managing conflict between supervisor and student should it arise.

-In those graduate programs where a supervisory committee is required, each graduate program director, in consultation with their faculty members, will:
+In those graduate programs where a supervisory committee is required, each graduate program director, in consultation with his or her faculty members, will:

 - assign a supervisory committee to each graduate student; and